ihab201/stepper_ExtraLAB/README.md

 ![imagename](diagram.PNG)

 4. assigning ports, and downlaoding the model into the DE2 board and testing its functionalities, and everything worked perfectly.
-> The DE2 board used conatains the Cyclone II FPGA EP2C35F672C6.
+> The DE2 board used contains the Cyclone II FPGA EP2C35F672C6.